 Bicycling helps keep fit and get around without worrying about the cost of gas for adults.
 To the kids, it is their first vehicle, a source of pride and freedom and of course, cycling is a fun activity for children!

 6 Bicycle Safety Tips You (and Your Kids) Should Know

-But they can also be dangerous.
+But bicycling can also be dangerous.
 According to the CDC, over 1,000 cyclists die in accidents yearly, with 130,000 more suffering injuries requiring medical intervention.

-If you are considering biking as one of the activities you want to engage in with your summer, this post has some tips you may want to know to ensure you stay safe.
+If you are considering biking as one of the activities you want to engage in with your summer, and will be Cycling on the road, this post has some tips you may want to know to ensure you stay safe.

 1. Follow Traffic Rules

 Cycling on the road is not for kids under ten because they may not be mature to make informed decisions necessary for safe riding on the road.

 Therefore, before your kid can ride on the road, ensure that they understand all traffic rules, such as proper signaling, riding on the right side of the street, stopping at red lights and intersections, etc.

 Being on the road means that you or your child will be at risk of an accident should you make an error or encounter a reckless driver.